Erik8901/Actionfigure-and-Teddybear-Store/README.md

 https://erik8901.github.io/Lab33

+An appliction made with ReactJs + Redux.
+Its a webshop where the user can add/remove/update products in a shoppingcart.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>